isomerpages/mlaw-corp/_covid19/17-rental-waiver-framework-2021.md

 <p><sup id="fn1">1.
 Gross rent is what is agreed on under the lease agreement or licence, and will include gross turnover rent, maintenance fees and service charges. <a href="#ref1" title="Jump back to footnote 1 in the text.">↩</a></sup></p>

 <p><sup id="fn2">2.
-Tenants whose leases are not stamped but require assistance under the RWF and meet all other eligibility criteria may make a manual application for rental waiver (see section on Rental Waiver Assessors <insert link>).
+Tenants whose leases are not stamped but require assistance under the RWF and meet all other eligibility criteria may make a manual application for rental waiver (see <a href="/covid19-relief/rental-waiver-framework-2021#assess">section on Rental Waiver Assessors</a>).
 Such cases will be assessed by a rental waiver assessor.
 Successful applicants will be issued with a Notice of Rental Waiver and will be subject to the same service requirements as other groups of tenants. <a href="#ref2" title="Jump back to footnote 2 in the text.">↩</a></sup></p>

 <p><sup id="fn3">3.
 For tenants that only started operating after 28 December 2020, the drop in average monthly revenue will be calculated by comparing both Phase 2 (Heightened Alert) periods to the period from the business commencement date to 15 May 2021 (both dates inclusive). <a href="#ref3" title="Jump back to footnote 3 in the text.">↩</a></sup></p>